Proso millet: Nutrition

 Millet flour is 9% water, 75% carbohydrates, 11% protein, and 4% fat.
 In a reference amount of 100 g, millet flour supplies 382 calories, and is a rich source (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals.

 The demand for more diverse and healthier cereal-based foods is increasing, particularly in affluent countries.
-Protein content in proso millet grains is comparable with that of wheat, but the share of some essential amino acids (leucine, isoleucine, and methionine) is substantially higher in proso millet.
-Among the most commonly consumed products are ready-to-eat breakfast cereals made purely from millet flour, and a variety of noodles and bakery products that are, however, often produced from mixtures with wheat flour to improve their sensory quality.
+Protein content in proso millet grains is comparable with that of wheat, but the proportion of certain essential amino acids (leucine, isoleucine, and methionine) is substantially higher in proso millet.
+Among the most commonly consumed products are ready-to-eat breakfast cereals made purely from millet flour, and a variety of noodles and bakery products that are produced from mixtures of wheat and millet flours to improve their sensory quality.

 Culinary

 In Inner Mongolia and northwestern Shanxi, China, fermented proso millet porridge known as "suan zhou" (酸粥) is popular.
 Millet is soaked to allow fermentation, then water is emptied to obtain porridge.
 The emptied water is served as a millet drink called "suan mi tang" (酸米湯).
 The porridge is eaten alongside pickles, e.g. turnips, carrots, radish and celery.
 The porridge may be stir-fried and is called "chao suan zhou" (炒酸粥).
 The porridge may also be steamed into a firmer form known as "suan lao fan" (酸撈飯).
 While the traditional grain is proso millet, it is mixed with rice when available.
 Many folk idioms of sourness derive from this dish.

 In the United States, proso millet is used to brew gluten-free beer, being mixed with other grains for texture.